teratron/magic-vibe/.vscode/rules/.task-magic/README.md

   - Files named `_index.md` (like the one in `.vscode/rules/.task-magic/_index.md` or `.vscode/rules/.task-magic/_index.mdc`) provide a high-level overview of a system or a set of rules.
   - These `_index.md` files are **automatically included in the AI's context** when you're working within a project that uses them.
 This gives the AI a foundational understanding without you needing to do anything extra.
 - **On-demand rules (other `.md` or `.mdc` rule files)**:
-  - Other rule files (e.g., `tasks.mdc`, `plans.mdc` located in `.vscode/rules/.task-magic/` or `.vscode/rules/.task-magic/`) define specific behaviors or knowledge for the AI.
+  - Other rule files (e.g., `tasks.md`, `plans.md` located in `.vscode/rules/.task-magic/`) define specific behaviors or knowledge for the AI.
   - Each of these rule files has a `description` in its header.
 The AI agent (Cursor/Windsurf) can read these descriptions and **decide dynamically whether a specific rule is relevant** to your current request or the task it's performing.
   - If the AI deems a rule relevant, it will "fetch" and use that rule.
 - **Your role: Guiding the AI with @-tags**: